sysbio-netlify/sysbio.se/content/labs/mijakovic.md

 Please note that our group does not admit internships/student projects shorter than one semester (5-6 months).
 Master projects carried out in our laboratory are not remunerated, so international students have to secure their own scholarships before applying.

+**IMPORTANT NOTE REGARDING SPONTANEOUS APPLICATIONS FOR PhD POSITIONS:**

+Please note that our group cannot accommodate such requests.
+All our PhD positions are always advertised at the university vacancies website.
+If you see a position that suits you, please apply via the official channels.
+If you don’t see any positions, that means we have none currently.

 ![Mijakovic Lab](/img/pic_imgroup21_720.jpg "Lab outing 2021")

 **Current members of the Mijakovic Lab at Chalmers SysBio:**\